Introduction to Nonprofit Accounting

 Nonprofits do not have commercial owners and must rely on funds from contributions, membership dues, program revenues, fundraising events, public and private grants, and investment income.

-Our intent is to present some of the basic concepts that are unique to nonprofit accounting and reporting, including the financial statements required by the Financial Accounting Standards Board (FASB).
+Our intent is to merely introduce some of the basic concepts that are unique to nonprofit accounting and reporting that are required by the Financial Accounting Standards Board (FASB).

-We will not dwell on the accounting that is similar to that used by for-profit businesses.
+We will not discuss the accounting that is similar to that used by for-profit businesses.
 If you are not familiar with accounting for businesses or you wish to refresh your understanding, you will find free explanations, quizzes, Q&A, and more at Accounting Topics.

-Accountants often refer to businesses as for-profit entities and to nonprofit organizations as not-for-profit entities.
+Accountants often refer to businesses as for-profit entities and to nonprofit organizations as not-for-profit entities, or NFPs.
 We will be using the more common term nonprofit instead of not-for-profit.

-Again, this is not a comprehensive study of the field of nonprofit accounting.
+Again, this is a very brief introduction to nonprofit accounting.
 There are many different types of nonprofits, including governmental nonprofits, which we will not address.